-Account was taken of the fact that Mexico has a partially implemented clean fuels program under way but, more important in this study, it was assumed by EnSys that this program would have been fully implemented by 2030.
-Based on supplied PEMEX information, certain metropolitan zones in Mexico already have gasoline that is sold at an 30/80 ppm sulfur specification (with the rest at 1000 ppm maximum).
-In addition, current industrial and marine diesel is supplied to a 500 ppm standard with a growing proportion, (currently at or close to 100,000 bpd), of 15 ppm ultra-low sulfur "UBA" diesel being supplied.
+The fact that Mexico has a partially implemented "clean fuels" program was taken into account; however, more importantly for this study, it was assumed by EnSys that this program would be fully implemented by 2030.
+Based on supplied PEMEX information, certain metropolitan zones in Mexico already have gasoline that is sold at a specification of 30/80 ppm sulfur (with the rest at a maximum of 1,000 ppm.
+In addition, current industrial and marine diesel is supplied to a 500 ppm standard with a growing proportion, (currently at or close to 100,000 bpd), of 15 ppm ultra-low sulfur "UBA (ultra bajo en azufre)" diesel being supplied.
 For 2030, and again drawing on PEMEX information, gasoline was assumed to be 20 ppm nominal nationwide and all inland diesel and marine gasoil (domestic use) at 15 ppm nominal by 2030.
 Residual fuel sold for inland use was assumed to remain at today's 4% sulfur standard.
 However, as discussed in Section 3.3, EnSys assumed that inland residual fuel demand would largely disappear by 2030.